Doctor-Unspeakable/foundry-pathbuilder2e-import/README.md

 # Foundry VTT Pathbuilder2e Import
 A module for Foundry VTT importing Pathbuilder 2e characters.

-This module is current in testing phase.
+This module is currently in testing phase.
 There may be issues!

+Please be aware that this module attempts to match Pathbuilder 2e feats, specials and items to Foundry items, and will not perform perfectly in all cases due to database differences.

 **Guide for Importing from Pathbuilder 2e**